AnithaRaj6/irontest/README.md

 **Send Input:** OK Button, Manu Button, # finalizes and displays the text.
-   *Note: When user wait more than one second app will automatically dispay output for current.*
+   *Note: When the user waits for more than one-second app will automatically display output for current.*

 ## 🖌️ User Interface